celo-org/celo-monorepo/SECURITY.md

 The Celo community asks that all suspected vulnerabilities be privately and responsibly disclosed.

 ## Creating a report:
-1. Submit your vulnerability to [Celo on Intigriti](https://app.intigriti.com/programs/clabs/clabs/detail).
+1. Submit your vulnerability to [Celo on Remedy](https://r.xyz).
-	- This is currently a public program
+	- This is currently a private program in beta.
+Message us for an invite.
-2. You can also email the [security@clabs.co](mailto:security@clabs.co) list with the details of reproducing the vulnerability as well as the usual details expected for all bug reports.
+2. You can also email the [security.report@clabs.co](mailto:security.report@clabs.co) list with the details of reproducing the vulnerability as well as the usual details expected for all bug reports.

 ## Primary Focus
 - Celo protocol, but the team may be able to assist in coordinating a response to a vulnerability in the third-party apps or tools in the Celo ecosystem.